SELECT, TABLE, WITH — retrieve rows from a table or view

 SELECT * FROM (SELECT * FROM mytable FOR UPDATE) ss WHERE col1 = 5;

-will lock only rows having col1 = 5
+will lock only rows having col1 = 5, even though that

 condition is not textually within the sub-query.